 Open Doors for Multicultural Families (Open Doors or ODMF) provides culturally and linguistically relevant information, services, and programming to culturally and linguistically diverse families of persons with developmental and intellectual disabilities.
 The families we serve are often immigrants, refugees, and/or people of color.
 We accomplish this using a “cultural brokering” model.
 Our staff come from the same culture and speak the same language as the families they serve, and so are able to communicate with the family in their own language, and in a way that will make sense within their cultural context.
-Additionally, these staff are knowledgeable of disabilities services, Special Education, and other mainstream social services, and to bridge the gap between the families we serve and the services they need.
-Currently, our bilingual/bicultural Family Support Staff provide services in English, Spanish, Somali, Korean, Mandarin Chinese, Cantonese, Arabic, Vietnamese, and Khmer.
+Additionally, these staffs are knowledgeable of disability services, Special Education, and other mainstream social services, and to bridge the gap between the families we serve and the services they need.
+As of 2020, our bilingual/bicultural Family Support Staff provide language support in English (with a focus on African American families), Spanish, Somali, Korean, Mandarin Chinese, Cantonese, Arabic, Vietnamese, and Khmer.

 Our organization was founded in June 2009 by a diverse, passionate group of parents, professionals, and community members after more than a decade’s collaborative work.
-Since then we have grown to 19 full- and part-time staff!
-Through over 15 languages spoken by our board and staff, we were able to provide linguistically and culturally responsive services to more than 900 families in 2016!
-The majority of these families live in South Seattle and South King County, where school districts have over 100 different languages spoken by students and their families, and are immigrants or refugees.
+Since then we have grown to over 40 full- and part-time staff!
+Through over 20 languages spoken by our board and staff, we were able to provide linguistically and culturally responsive services to more than 4,000 families in 2019!
+The majority of these families live in South Seattle and South King County, where school districts have over 100 different languages spoken by students and their families and are immigrants or refugees.

 We offer a number of cohorted programs for parents, self-advocates, and youth with disabilities.
 These programs provide the opportunity for the families we serve to become more knowledgeable about developmental disabilities, learn practical skills they can use in their daily lives, become leaders in our communities, and advocate and bring awareness of this diverse population to the mainstream consciousness.